 - What makes you unique?

-- What obstacles have you overcome in your life to get to where you are now?
+- What obstacles have you overcome to get to where you are now?

 - What is your long-term career goal, and how would earning this degree support this goal?